-One of the best ways to save time with ModFit LT is to design one or more reports to use as templates and save them to disk.
+One of the best ways to save time with ModFit LT is to design one or more reports to use as templates.
 You can open a template and use it as the starting point of your analysis, with your customized comments, graphics, and layout.